 Unfortunately, their anger blinded them to the incredible strangeness being wheeled out before them: a harrowing plane crash and its aftermath (borrowed from the pivotal X-Files two-parter ‘Tempus Fugit’/’Max’), an extremely bizarre family of pale blue-eyed remote viewers targeted for elimination by the Group (tying into similar themes explored at the same time on The X-Files with psychic Gibson Praise) and the ongoing plot to create an engineered apocalypse.

-Much of it deliberately harkened back to Johannessen’s first season stunner, ‘Force Majeure’, but the connections were lost on an embittered and bitterly divided fanbase.
+Much of it deliberately harkened back to Johannessen’s first season stunner, ‘Force Majeure’, but the connections were lost on an embittered and bitterly divided (if not tiny and unrepresentative) internet fanbase.

 TO BE CONTINUED